tdunca/Backend-FE-23/README.md

 - GET /api/channel/:id - retrieves a message in a specific channel
 - PUT /api/channel/ - creates a new channel.
 The channel name needs to be included
 - POST /api/channel/:id - create a new message in a specific, previously created channel.
 The content in a message needs to be at least user and text

+### Usage

+To run the application locally:

+node app.js